 PROBLEM POSSIBLE CAUSE WHAT TO DO Nothing will operate The unit is not wired into a live circuit with proper voltage.
-A household fuse has blown or a circuit breaker has tripped.
-Wire the unit into a live circuit with proper voltage.
+A household fuse has blown or a circuit breaker has Wire the unit into a live circuit with proper voltage.
 (See Installation Instructions.)
 Replace household fuse or reset circuit breaker.
+9.00 tripped. on out prounds.
 The oven will not operate You have not set the electronic control correctly.
 Refer to the section in this manual describing the function you are operating.
 You have programmed a delayed start time.
 Wait for the start time to be reached or cancel and reset the controls.
 The surface units will not operate A household fuse has blown or a circuit breaker has tripped.
 Replace household fuse or reset circuit breaker.
-You have not plugged in surface units all the way.
-Turn control knobs to OFF and plug surface units in all the way.
-(See "Replacing" on page 12.)
 You have not set the control knobs correctly.
 Push control knobs in before turning to a setting.
 The control knob(s) will not turn You are not pushing in before turning.
 Push control knob(s) in before turning to a setting.